Introduction

 Kedarnath Climate

-The average temperature in Shri Kedarnath is 2.4 degrees Celsius and the average annual rainfall is 1824mm.
+The average temperature in Shri Kedarnath is 2.4 degrees Celsius, and the average annual rainfall is 1824mm.

 Best Time to Visit Kedarnath

-Kedarnath Dham experiences a cold climate throughout the year due to its high altitude.
-The temple is open to visitors from late April or early May until the onset of winter in October or November.
-The best time to visit Kedarnath is during the summer months, from May to June you may take some relief from harsh hot weather, and the autumn months of September and October which is kind of off-season thus the less crowded and cheap prices.
+The best time to visit Kedarnath is during the summer months, from May to June, when you may take some relief from harsh hot weather, and the autumn months of September and October, which are kind of off-season, thus less crowded and cheaper prices.
 It’s important to note that the monsoon season, from July to August, should be avoided due to heavy rainfall and the risk of landslides.

 Things to Do and See: